Sunday, October 24, 2010

 While on the planet's surface the crew encountered a species of mangy, canine/arachnid creatures who initially appear to attack.
 After getting into and than sorting out a first contact mishap, the PCs discover that a race of aliens came and stole the water, syphoning it into their massive tanker starships.

 The players give chase (with spider dog 'Ambassador' Barkley in tow) and eventually get into a heated battle with a species of fish people who are taking the water from other worlds to replenish their own tainted hydrosphere back home.
-The PCs decide to negotiate peace with the aliens, only to turn around at the last second and kick their sorry, soggy, piscean butts saying, "Just because you're going to return the water in exchange for our help doesn't mean we forget you stole it.
+The PCs decide to negotiate peace with the aliens, only to turn around at the last second and kick their sorry, soggy, piscean butts saying, "Just because you're going to return the water in exchange for our help doesn't mean we forgot you stole it.
 Don't.
 Do.
 It.
 Again.
 GOT IT?"

 So there you have it.
 Until now, much like the film that inspired it, this game has not had a true sequel, although I have threatened to run one many times.
 Recently, the subject of Becca's birthday came up and I was asked to run a game to celebrate.
 Since it's her special day I told her I would run anything she wanted.
 I received a reply by email in under 30 seconds.